-Showing Courtesy and Respect – Attitude Makes the Difference
+Fostering Five-Star Customer Service – Attitude Makes the Difference

-There is one thing that all the previous topics have in common, whether you’re maintaining open/positive body language, addressing the patient by name, or taking an interest in the details of the patients’ personal life, all of that adds up to treating the patient with courtesy and respect.
+Whether you’re maintaining open/positive body language, addressing the patient by name, or taking an interest in the details of the patients’ personal life, all of that adds up to treating the patient with courtesy and respect.
 Letting the patient know that you respect and value them makes all the difference.

 The challenge is not just knowing that these interpersonal skills are important, the REAL challenge is fully implementing and having every member of the organization embrace and use these techniques as part of their on-going interactions with patients, and each other.

 Every office gets busy, and sometimes, under pressure, it can be easy to revert to old behavioral habits.
 To change old behavior it is vital to be intentional — practice good interpersonal skills – with every patient until new behavioral skills become second nature.
 An effective way to remain intentional is to approach every person who walks through the door as though they are a close friend or family member, treating them with courtesy and respect.